johnowl/owl-rules/README.md

 ## How to use

+Add the dependency

+    implementation("com.johnowl:owl-rules:$owlRulesVersion")

+Then start evaluating your rules:

     val result = RulesEngine().check("platform = 'android'", mapOf("platform" to "android"))

 The first parameter is the rule and the second is a Map<String, Any> that contains de variables used to evaluate the rule.